Estimating the Likelihood of Future Tax Settlements

 55 Pages Posted: 10 Jun 2020 Last revised: 25 May 2021

 Date Written: June 1, 2020

-This study develops an ex-ante measure of the likelihood of future corporate income tax settlements using qualitative (i.e., language) and quantitative information (i.e., firm fundamentals) from the Form 10-K. We find that both qualitative and quantitative information are incrementally useful in predicting future tax settlements.
+Corporate income tax settlements represent a substantial cash outflow for many U.S. firms.
+This study develops an ex ante measure of future corporate income tax settlement likelihood using quantitative and qualitative information from Form 10-K. We find that both quantitative and qualitative information are incrementally useful in predicting future tax settlements.
 We then use our new measure to examine the association between predicted future tax settlements and cash holdings.
-In contrast with prior research documenting a positive association between reserves for uncertain tax positions and cash holdings (Hanlon, Maydew and Saavedra 2017), we find that firms with a higher likelihood of future tax settlements hold less cash than firms with a lower likelihood of future tax settlements.
-In addition to providing an ex-ante measure of future cash outflows paid to tax authorities that can be used by future researchers, our findings suggest a more nuanced relation between tax uncertainty and cash holdings.
+In contrast with prior research documenting a positive association between reserves for uncertain tax positions and cash holdings, we find that firms with a higher likelihood of future tax settlements hold less cash than firms with a lower likelihood of future tax settlements.
+Taken together, our study provides an ex ante measure of tax settlement likelihood that can be used by future researchers, and our findings suggest a more nuanced relation between tax uncertainty and cash holdings.

 Keywords: Tax settlements, machine learning, textual analysis, tax uncertainty, cash holdings